Stephen-Gates/chatbot/docs/user-group-tag-list.md

 ### :fontawesome-solid-user:{: .grey } selects, "Demo"

-### :fontawesome-solid-robot:{: .grey } Here’s a list of User Groups tagged with Demo:
+### :fontawesome-solid-robot:{: .blue } Here’s a list of User Groups tagged with Demo:

 Returns an alphabetical list of fact sheets.